Google Map

 Allergy shots are especially effective in children, because treatment has been proven to help prevent the development of new allergies and asthma.
 As many as 25% of allergic children may develop asthma as they get older if untreated.
 This observation is sometimes referred to as the "atopic march."
 Allergy shots are normally given to children 5 years or older, but may occasionally be given earlier.

 The most common type of reaction is a local reaction.
 These vary from a dime-sized itchy spot to a large lemon-sized area of swelling.
 These often do not require specific treatment and improve as allergy shots are continued.
 The risk of a serious allergic reaction is rare, but may include serious life-threatening anaphylaxis.
 Most of the time, a shot of epinephrine will relieve symptoms.
 Serious allergic reactions normally occur within 30 minutes.
 As a result, patients are required to remain in the office 30 minutes after their shots are given for observation.
 Less frequently, patients may have a delayed reaction outside of 30 minutes.
-We also require and train patients to use an auto-injectable epinephrine pen to carry to and from their shot appointments to cover this rare situation.
+For individuals who have had significant reactions, we also require and train patients to use an auto-injectable epinephrine pen to carry to and from their shot appointments to cover this rare situation.

 Allergy shots work like vaccines.
 The body develops stronger immunity and decreased symptoms as the allergy vaccine dose is increased and repeated over time.
-The body's reaction to allergens is switched from allergy to tolerance.
+The body's reaction to allergens is switched from allergy to "tolerance", which means the body develops the normal state of ignoring allergens in the environment.

 There are two major phases, including build up and maintenance.
 During the build up phase, the strength of the allergy vaccines is gradually increased by a fixed schedule to reach a target dose referred to as the maintenance dose.
 Shot are normally given 1 to 2 times per week initially.
 This duration is normally 3 to 6 months depending on how often shots are received.
 The maintenance phase is started after the target therapeutic dose is achieved.
 In our office, most patients are quickly converted to monthly shots.